plabayo/rama/docs/book/src/preface.md

 > [the "Sponsors" chapter in this book](./sponsor.md)
 > or contact us directly at [sponsor@ramaproxy.org](mailto:sponsor@ramaproxy.org).

-Rama comes with 🔋 batteries included, giving you the full freedome to build the middleware and services you want, without _having_ to repeat the "common":
+Rama comes with 🔋 batteries included, giving you the full freedom to build the middleware and services you want, without _having_ to repeat the "common":

 | category | support list |
 |-|-|